What is Capital Expenditure?

 - As per generally accepted accounting standards, if any loan is taken specifically for the acquisition of a new asset, the borrowing cost incurred is required to be added to the cost of the asset.
 Hence, $ 16000 forms a part of capital expenditure for vehicles.
 Therefore, the total cost will appear as a part of the balance sheet of the entity.

-As far as understanding, the basic intention behind capital expenditure is to maintain the exiting operating efficiency of the company or to increase the production base of the entity.
-However, one should bring his attention to the fact that capital expenditure is driven by the nature of the business in which the entity is engaged into.
-That nature justifies whether the expenditure is capital or revenue (i.e. day to day).
+As far as understanding Capital Expenditure Examples, the basic intention behind capital expenditure is to maintain the existing operating efficiency of the company or to increase the production base of the entity.
+However, one should bring his attention to the fact that capital expenditure is driven by the nature of the business into which the entity is engaged.
+That nature justifies whether the expenditure is capital or revenue (i.e. day).
 Also, incurring capital expenditure engages a huge amount of outlay of money.
 Such money is usually financed by debt or the issue of capital.
 Thus, interest expenses incurred for the purpose of debt are capitalized (i.e. added to the cost of a fixed asset bought) in the value of the fixed asset on year to year basis.
 On the other hand, the cost incurred for a new issue of capital is not allowed to be capitalized.
-That is the reason why normally big capital expenses are made out of the debt incurred.
+That is why big capital expenses are normally made out of the debt incurred.

-This has been a guide to the Capital Expenditure Examples.
-Here we discuss the overview and template for Capital Expenditure Cost Example along with a detailed explanation and downloadable excel template.
+This is a guide to the Capital Expenditure Examples.
+Here we discuss the overview and template for Capital Expenditure Cost Example and downloadable excel template.
 You can also go through our other suggested articles to learn more –